Selena Gomez Stuns In Makeup-Free Photos

 Selena Gomez is showing off her natural beauty in a new social media upload.
-The gorgeous actress and singer appeared to be going makeup-free in stunning new shots shared to her Instagram account a she gave her 157 million followers a look at her recent trip to Boston with her girlfriends.
+The gorgeous actress and singer appeared to be going makeup-free in stunning new shots shared to her Instagram account as she gave her 157 million followers a look at her recent trip to Boston with her girlfriends.

 As reported by Hollywood Life, Gomez seemingly ditched the cosmetics in favor of her undeniable natural beauty for the new batch of uploads that she posted online on September 19.

-The first photo showed the former Wizards of Waverly Place actress resting her head in her hands as she turned towards the camera while sporting a black sweater and curly hair.
-Selena didn’t appear to be wearing a stitch of makeup in the snap, but still had her flawless complexion on display.
+The first photo showed the former Wizards of Waverly Place actress resting her head in her hands as she turned toward the camera while sporting a black sweater and curly hair.
+Selena didn’t appear to be wearing a stitch of makeup in the snap but still had her flawless complexion on display.

-Other snaps shared by the “Love You Like A Love Song” singer showed herself and two of her girlfriends on the streets of Boston as well as driving around the city as they did a little exploring together.
+Other snaps shared by the “Love You Like a Love Song” singer showed herself and two of her girlfriends on the streets of Boston as well as driving around the city as they did a little exploring together.

 In the caption, she thanked the people of Boston for being so “warm and welcoming” and shared how much she loved meeting her fans during the getaway.